corentin-regent/portfolio/README.md

 ## Lighthouse audits

 Audits from [Google Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) are run automatically as a part of the Continuous Integration process.
+Here are the results of the latest

-Below are the current scores of my portfolio website:
+execution:

 ![Latest Lighthouse report](/docs/lighthouse-report.png)